What is the Medicare Part D cap?

 What is covered by the cap

-The Part D cap includes deductibles, copayments, and coinsurance for covered drugs.
+All prescription medications covered by Part D plans are included under this cap, including deductibles, copayments, and coinsurance for covered drugs.

 What does the Part D cap not include?

-This cap doesn’t apply to premiums or to drugs a plan doesn’t cover.
+This cap doesn’t apply to plan premiums or to drugs your Part D plan doesn’t cover.
 It also does not apply to out-of-pocket spending on Part B drugs.
 Medicare Part B covers drugs that are administered by a doctor, nurse, or other healthcare provider in an outpatient setting such as a doctor’s office.
 For example, some cancer drugs and injectable drugs are covered under Part B.

 Paying for covered medications